Determining Liability in a Construction Accident

 - Exposure to hazardous substances

 When it comes to the legalities of these types of cases, it can be very difficult because there may be multiple parties involved.
-Therefore, determining liability in cases like these often requires a construction injury lawyer in Los Angeles.
+Determining liability in cases like these often requires a construction injury lawyer in Los Angeles.
 There are several rules and regulations that apply to the construction industry and your lawyer must know what it takes to hold the party negligent for their lack of protection.

 Who Can Be Held Liable in a Construction Accident?